UniOfGreenwich/softwareproject_-team-1/README.md

 **`IsValidCreditCard()`:**

 Validates the credit card details entered by the user.
 It verifies that the credit card number, expiry date, and CVC meet the necessary criteria for a valid credit card.
-Validates the credit card details entered by the user.
-It verifies that the credit card number, expiry date, and CVC meet the necessary criteria for a valid credit card.

 **`GetCardType()`:**